CSP, CIT, HSSE Lead, Technology, JLL

 Tim is an inspirational certified safety professional who brings over 20 years of occupational health, safety and environmental experience.
-He is an author, a highly motivating speaker, and one of the most sought-after consultants in the industry due to the humor and contagious enthusiasm that make his sessions engaging and memorable.
-He has received the coveted ASSP Safety Professional of the Year award and currently serves as Director-at-Large on their board.
+He began his safety career more than 30 years ago as a U.S. Marine and is also a safety trainer, author, podcast host and motivational speaker.
+He holds a master’s degree in occupational safety and health management from Central Washington University.
+He has received the coveted ASSP Safety Professional of the Year award and currently serves as President-Elect on their board.

 Too many times, you have seen and heard of the theory behind the five principles of HOP, focusing on shifting from blame-based to learning-based approaches, recognizing that errors are normal, context drives behavior, and learning and improving are vital.
 Although they sound terrific, you might still be left wondering, “How do I do this thing?”
 Rather than viewing people as the problem, HOP prioritizes looking at deviations from systems and processes and then making adjustments to these systems.
 Error is normal.
 No one chooses to make a mistake.
 No one wants to get injured.
 This session will highlight tools that can be added to the HOP toolbox to tactically implement the theoretical strategy.
 HOP is about getting down to the core conversations and learnings and participants will be fully immersed with open dialogue from Tim.
 Real on-the-job stories will help participants revolutionize their approaches to safety.